Jinzhuoli/learngit/readme.txt

-Git is a version control system.
-Git is free software.
+git is a distributed version version control ststem. git is free software.